A glass plate with 5 thumbprint cookies with jam in the middle.

 My thumbprint cookies are spreading

-This is a common problem bakers face when making cookies, not just thumbprint or thimble cookies.
+This is a common problem bakers face when making cookies, not just thumbprint cookies.

 The best way to fix this problem is to chill the dough first before baking.
 Either by placing the shaped cookies in the refrigerator 2-3 hours before baking or in the freezer for 45 minutes.